Stock market today: Stocks, bond yields and bitcoin advance as US election brings Republican gains

 Australia's S&P/ASX 200 rose 0.8% to 8,199.50.

-Hong Kong’s Hang Seng index fell 2.6% to 20,475.39, ending a three-day rally, as investors sought safe-haven assets amid the uncertainties surrounding the U.S. election.
-The Hang Seng Tech Index slipped 3.3%, while the Shanghai Composite index edged 0.1% higher, to 3,388.70.
+Hong Kong’s Hang Seng index fell 2.2% to 20,538.38, ending a three-day rally, as investors sought safe-haven assets amid the uncertainties surrounding the U.S. election.
+The Hang Seng Tech Index slipped 2.5%, while the Shanghai Composite index edged 0.1% lower, to 3,383.81.

 Trump has vowed to sharply raise tariffs on imports from China and other countries, darkening the outlook for Chinese exporters at a time when Beijing has relied heavily on ramping up manufacturing to try to revive its slowing economy.